blendaguedes-zz/find-exoplanets/README.md

 <h1> Discovering Exoplanets </h1>

 This project was made to complete the credits for the discipline of Neural Networks in the master's program in Applied Computing at PPGIA/UFRPE.
 Como tive que apresentar um experimento e um artigo, este repositório mostrará os dois trabalhos.

-It will present an introduction to Neural Networks and the database used by NASA's Kepler Observatory and made available on Kaggle.

 <h3>Introduction</h3>